 How to make Jasmine Tea

-- Bring filtered water to a low simmer (if using an electric kettle 190 degrees)
+- Bring filtered water to a low simmer (if using an electric kettle, set the temperature to 190°F degrees)

 - Cover and steep for 3 minutes.

-- Don’t over boil your water.
-Overheating your water will release more tannins resulting in a bitter tea.
+- Do not over-steep your tea.
+Over-steeping will release more tannins resulting in a bitter tea.

 - If your tea is too astringent, steep with a lower water temperature or shortens your steeping time.